awsdocs/aws-iot-docs/developerguide/basic-policy-variables.md

-# Basic Policy Variables<a name="basic-policy-variables"></a>
+# Basic AWS IoT Core Policy Variables<a name="basic-policy-variables"></a>

- defines the following basic policy variables:
+AWS IoT Core defines the following basic policy variables:
-+ `iot:ClientId`: The client ID used to connect to the message broker\.
++ `iot:ClientId`: The client ID used to connect to the AWS IoT Core message broker\.
-+ `aws:SourceIp`: The IP address of the client connected to the message broker\.
++ `aws:SourceIp`: The IP address of the client connected to the AWS IoT Core message broker\.

-The following policy shows a policy that uses policy variables:
+The following AWS IoT Core policy shows a policy that uses policy variables:

 ```
 {